Population of the Luchazi people and their language

 Emil Pearson in his book entitled Luchazi Grammar states, “Luchazi is the principal language of the Ngangela group.
 The language spoken by Ngangela group are remarkably similar to each other.
 Some eighteen different tribal names may be found among them, but the linguistic differences are not that great.
 Linguistic divergences must have been at work during the centuries of movement, and it is rather remarkable that the differences between the dialects are not greater.
 The intermarriage, colonialism and modern civilisation have had a leavening influence”.

-According to Bible society of South Africa, Luchazi language was used by the !Xuhn (San) people in their churches before the translation of the !Xuhn Bible in 2018.
+And according to Bible society of South Africa, Luchazi language was used by the !Xuhn or San people (commonly known as Vasekele in Luchazi because of their copper-coloured skin) in their churches before the translation of the !Xuhn Bible in 2018.
 "About 4,000 San who live in Platfontein, near Kimberley in the Northern Cape, speak !Xuhn.
 The group is mainly from Angola and has been living in South Africa for more than 20 years.
 Almost 10,000 to 50,000 speakers of this language still live in Angola and Namibia.

 The group in Platfontein has a school, a church and a radio station, but not a Bible.
 Scripture reading is read from the Luchazi (an Angolan language) and Afrikaans Bibles" (source: Bible society of South Africa website).